 - Once tender, charred and cooked, turn off the flame or take it out of the oven and place the charred eggplant into a colander to let it cool to a point where you can handle it and also to drain any excess liquid.
 Separate the charred skin by scooping out the flesh using a spoon

-- Using a food processor add the rest of the ingredients, except the olive oil, and blend well until creamy.
+- Add eggplant flesh, tahini, garlic, lemon, salt and dried mint into a food processor.
+Blend well until creamy.
 Serve this delicious dip in a serving bowl with a drizzle of olive oil and your favorite garnishes.
-See serving suggestions.1 tablespoon Tahini, 1 clove Garlic clove, ½ small Lemon, 1 pinch Salt, ½ teaspoon Dried mint
+See serving suggestions.1 tablespoon Tahini, 1 clove Garlic clove, ½ small Lemon, 1 pinch Salt, ½ teaspoon Dried mint, 1 drizzle Olive oil

 Video